MauricioSalazare/tensorpowerflow/README.rst

 Example:
 --------
-Run the load base case as
+Run the load base case as:

 .. code-block:: python
-   :linenos:
-   :emphasize-lines: 3,5-6

    from tensorpowerflow import GridTensor import numpy as np